Elvis10ten/pcas/README.md

 ### User Services

 Currently only audio services are supported.
-Provision has been made to easily add other type of services like: mouse, keypad, health, etc.
+Provision has been made to easily add other types of services.

 #### Audio